Why is smoking so bad for you?

 - Some are curious about it and want to give it a try

-- Peer Pressure: Others may take up smoking because their friends are doing it
+- Others may take up smoking because they see friends or others doing it, this is called peer pressure

-- You also can't rule out the idea of someone lighting up because they're used to a culture of social smoking, especially in nightclub smoking areas.
+- People often smoke because they're used to a culture of social smoking, especially in people smoking on a night out or in smoking areas.

 Check out this award-winning ad from Thailand, which reveals that smokers had something rather interesting to say when two kids asked them for a light.